 How to Make a Restaurant Quality Espagnole Sauce

-Brown sauce is one of the five “Grand” or “Mother” sauces of French cuisine, the other four being béchamel, tomato, velouté and hollandaise.
-A Grand sauce is a base sauce from which a plethora of derivative sauces are then made.
+Brown sauce is one of French cuisine's five “Grand” or “Mother” sauces, the other four being béchamel, tomato, velouté and hollandaise.
+A Grand sauce is a base sauce from which many derivative sauces are made.

 Espagnole Sauce or Brown Sauce

 - Melt the butter over medium heat in a small stockpot.
 Add the flour and cook, stirring frequently, until a golden color is achieved.

 - Slowly add the stock, constantly whisking until it is incorporated.

 - Add remaining ingredients.

 - Bring the sauce to a gentle simmer and cook for at least one hour, skimming the surface as necessary.

 - Strain through cheesecloth when finished.